frankyang1988/AgatesNetwork/Whitepaper.md

 The Agates Network blockchain project aims to facilitate a more equitable sharing of commercial benefits among global Internet users resulting from the development of Internet technology.
 Our action slogan, the "Global Campaign to Redistribute Internet Benefits," resonates with this objective.

-To achieve this sacred, ambitious, and challenging goal, it requires the following components:
+To achieve this sacred, ambitious, and challenging goal, it requires the following targets:

 ### 2.4.1 Agates Mainnet
 The Agates Mainnet serves as the technical foundation for Agates Network to construct a fair Internet and stands as the robust cornerstone of the entire ecosystem.